gohugoio/hugo/docs/content/tutorials/how-to-contribute-to-hugo.md

 Let's confirm the correct installation of Go.
 Open a terminal (or command line under Windows).
 Execute `go version` and you should see the version number of your Go installation.
 Next, make sure that you setup the `GOPATH` as described in the installation guide.

 You can print the `GOPATH` with `echo $GOPATH`.
-You should a non-empty string containing a valid path.
+You should see a non-empty string containing a valid path to your Go workspace.

 ### GVM as alternative